 Our studio is always expanding in its imaginative offerings to engage students and provide them with a variety of ways to meet their individual learning styles and reinforce concepts and skills.

-* In addition to learning to play the piano, our studio helps those students who'd like to try performing to become polished performers, which is an entirely different skill than learning to play for one's own pleasure.
+* In addition to learning to play the piano, our studio helps those students who'd like to to perform to become polished performers, which is an entirely different skill set than learning to play for one's own pleasure.
 For those desiring to learn performance, we work on every aspect of performance: the prep/time management of practice, learning to problem-solve in practice sessions, how to change the way we practice as we grow close in time to the performance, the student chooses their favorite style from a range of possible types of bows to the audience and practices bowing at the lesson and during practice sessions to allow it to become "natural", making eye contact with the audience and smiling, remembering to adjust the height of the bench and the distance from the keys (both very important!), how to get oneself into "the zone" before ever lifting one's hands to the keys to play...There are so many facets to becoming a confident performer who enjoys sharing their music with others!
 We work on all these things because if the student knows what to do and how to comport themselves on stage, this reduces anxiety tremendously so that they can enjoy the actual experience.

 * Students débuting in their first recital receive flowers to congratulate them for their special achievement :-)